-I previously blogged that you can install and enabled FRR on a UniFi UDM (or UDM SE) running UniFi OS 3.0.x. which gives you the ability to run BGP; in my case I was using it to talk to my NSX-T Tier-0 Edge.
-I noticed I started getting some weird issues after the first 3.1.x was installed (3.1.8 I think) and after a few posts on the UniFi forums a member of staff confirmed that the reason I was having issues is that I had manually installed FRR and UniFi also now bundle FRR to support their Magic VPN functionality.
+I previously blogged that you can install and enabled FRR on a UniFi UDM (or UDM SE) running UniFi OS 3.0.x. which gives you the ability to run BGP; in my case I was using it to talk to my NSX Tier-0 Edge.
+I noticed I started getting some weird issues after the first 3.1.x was installed (3.1.6 I think) and after a few posts on the UniFi forums a member of staff confirmed that the reason I was having issues is that I had manually installed FRR and UniFi also now bundle FRR to support their Magic VPN functionality.
 It would have been great if this was called out in the release notes and I may not have been as quick with upgrading!

 Disclaimer: modifying your UniFi OS is unsupported and may break/brick your device.
 If you do go ahead, make sure you have a recent (and locally saved) backup and be prepared that you may have to factory reset and restore.
 This is very early stages and I have not had chance to test this much.